 - Click on Enter/OK again.

-- Exit Registry Editor and restart your computer.
+- For the changes to occur, exit the Registry Editor and restart your computer.

 Enabling auto-login with a domain account means changing the registry and adding a new key for auto-login.
 Also, you need domain administrator rights to make changes to the registry.
 It’s a relatively simple process, though.
 This is how to get started:

-- Open Registry Editor by typing “regedit” in the Windows search box or use Run and type Regedt32.exe.
+- Open the Registry Editor by typing “regedit” in the Windows Search box or use Run and type “Regedt32.exe“, without the quotes.

 - Find the following key in the folders located in the left-hand pane:

-- Double-click on DefaultUserName and add your domain user name.
+- Double-click on DefaultUserName and add your username.